Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 3) Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Linear Regression to Predict MPG
-Objective: Design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file
+Objective: Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes by designing a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file

 Linear_regression.png![Linear_regression](https://user-images.githubusercontent.com/80140082/123522314-617a8500-d671-11eb-953f-ea362653464f.png)